 Hire an Ape Calessino and let its three wheels take you to every corner of town.
 You’ll want to drive up to the village of Castelmola, where the main square boasts sprawling coastline panoramas.
 Pick your favourite spot for lunch—the views are a perfect accompaniment.

-Getting to and from the coast is easy with the cable car that runs from Via Nazionale to Mazzarò Bay.
-Spend day after day blissfully resting on the private pebble beach at Belmond Villa Sant’Andrea—there are plenty of lovely waterside restaurants to discover.
-Our own Restaurant Oliviero is difficult to beat; the chef’s signature couscous with fresh local fish offers a true taste of the island.
+Using the cable car that runs from Via Nazionale to Mazzarò Bay is one of the best things to do in Taormina.
+Spend day after day blissfully resting on the private pebble beach at Villa Sant’Andrea—there are plenty of lovely waterside restaurants to discover.
+Our own Ristorante Oliviero is difficult to beat: the chef’s signature couscous with fresh local fish offers a true taste of the island.

 PLEASE CHOOSE YOUR LANGUAGE